jnz/q3vm/README.md

 the native call to `atoi`.
 There is a helper macro that will translate the address for use: `VMA`.
 We need to give `VMA` the pointer argument from the bytecode and the virtual machine context (`vm`) to translate it.
-With the first argument (`args[0]`) the bytecode tells us which one of our native functions is called.

-    intptr_t systemCalls(vm_t* vm, intptr_t* args)
+    /* Call native functions from the bytecode: */ intptr_t systemCalls(vm_t* vm, intptr_t* args)
     {
         int id = -1 - args[0];